kvakvs/gluonvm1/README.md

 features you really want in your VM.
 Error will generated if code uses something over your requirements.

+### Building asm

+Dependencies: rebar3.

+Run: `make asm`

 ## emuemu &mdash; emulator for the emulator

-A high level interpreter for GluonVM intermediate representation (IR), which simulates properties of GluonVM (registers, stack, memory, instruction set, etc).
+A high level interpreter for GluonVM intermediate representation (IR), which simulates properties of Erlang VM (memory, instruction set, etc) and processes (registers, stack, process execution state) and allows to run some code.

-## Build
+### Building emuemu

 Dependencies: rebar3.

-Run `rebar3 compile` or `make`.
+Run: `make emu`